Imptage/Stick-War/README.md

 Last note : DO NOT COPY MY WORK

-Tip : If the mod is too hard, it's normal
+Tip : If the mods are too hard, it's normal